DrLex0/quake-frogbots/waypoint/README.md

 To set a marker as unreachable: set display mode `Z` to “Display type,” and use `V` to select “unreachable node.”
 Then activate the marker and right-click (`MOUSE2`).

 If there are lava or slime pits, or deadly traps, it may be a good idea to place some unreachable markers in them.
-Look at `dm4` or `start` for examples.
+Look at `dm4`, `start`, or `tox` for examples.
 The markers should have some zone number, but do not need to have paths.
 If however there is a way out of the trap, by all means add an exit route.

+### Reliable rocket jumps

+Rocket jumps can be tricky, especially when the destination is a ledge that sticks out.
+If you notice that bots often smack their head against the bottom of the ledge, it usually means the target marker is too deep into the ledge.
+In that case, it helps to place an extra marker just on the edge of the ledge, perhaps even slightly above it, to improve the bot's aim.
+Only make that marker the destination for the rocket jump path, and give it a one-way path to the actual marker on the ledge.

+Also, bots will only really RJ when the path is worth following and there is no quicker, easier path to the same destination.

 ### Setting up a shootable door
 This is for doors like the one in `dm6`.
 Originally, the Frogbot source had everything hard-coded for this level, it was the only door the bots could handle.
 This has been extended by _DrLex_ to allow other doors, also vertical ones like the bookcase in `hohoho2`.
 (For historical reasons, the `dm6_door` name was kept in the source code and the tool.)

 This only works under certain conditions:
 - Bots can only handle _one such door per map._ If a map has multiple, you will have to pick the most desirable one.
-Do not create paths through other doors, or the bot will get stuck.
+Do not create paths through other doors that do not automatically open when approached, or the bot will get stuck.
 - The bot will only want to open the door if there is something desirable behind it.
 This also means the bot can only go through the door in that direction.
 - The marker in front of the door and the desirable item _must_ be in a different zone.
 (If you have not yet created zones, assign _zone 1_ behind the door, it makes things easier.)